Web

 1 | private static final boolean a(String str) { |

-When correctly guessed, it logs the flag, you can retrieve the value either by reading the source code
+When correctly guessed, it logs the flag, you can retrieve the value either by reading the source code or by using adb logcat command.

 1 | byte[] decode = Base64.decode("AEUAUQBDAFQARgB7ADEAVABzAF8AUwBoAHIAMABvAE0AcgAxAHMASABpAEUAIQAhACEAIQB9", 0); |